JayWu0512/SkillMiner/database/README.md

 ```

 ### In CI/CD
-This project includes a GitHub Actions workflow (`.github/workflows/ids706-ci.yml`).
+This project includes a GitHub Actions workflow (`.github/workflows/database-ci.yml`).
-Every push or pull request to `IDS706/` will:
+Every push or pull request to `SkillMiner/` will:
 - Install dependencies
-- (Optionally) lint code
 - Run unit and integration tests with coverage reporting

 ---